RoNoLo/json-query/README.md

 # JSON Query

-This library can be used to access JSON data with a document database (like MongoDB) like property access syntax.
+This library can be used to access JSON data with a document database (like MongoDB, CouchDB) like property access syntax.

 ## Installation